microsoft/vscode-languageserver-node/protocol/src/common/proposed.notebooks.md

 	kind: NotebookCellKind;

 	/**
-	 * The cell's text represented as a text document.
+	 * The URI of the cell's text document
-	 * The document's content is synced using the
-	 * existing text document sync notifications.
+	 * content.
 	 */
 	document: DocumentUri;

+	/**
+	 * Additional metadata stored with the cell.
+	 */
+	metadata?: LSPObject;
 }
 ```